LuCEresearchlab/react-expression-tree/README.md

 [![NPM version](https://badge.fury.io/js/react-expression-tree.svg)](https://badge.fury.io/js/react-expression-tree.svg)

+# Expression Tree

+This is the core React component used in [expressiontutor.org](expressiontutor.org).

 See `src/components/ExpressionTreeEditor/` for up-to-date usage information.

 ## View in Styleguidist

-To view the available components in a browser:
+To view the available components in a browser while developing them (supports hot code reload):

 ```sh
 npm run start
 ```

 Then open [http://localhost:6060/](http://localhost:6060/).
-This is based on [React Styleuidist](https://react-styleguidist.js.org/).
+This is based on [React Styleguidist](https://react-styleguidist.js.org/).

 ## Test

-To test using jest:
+There is a small number of tests you can run:

 ```sh
 npm run test
 ```

+This is based on [Jest](https://jestjs.io/).